 4) A phone call that leaks your information

-After location, another risk of QR codes: triggering phone calls.
+After localization, another risk of QR codes: triggering phone calls.
 An unknown but very real danger.

 You scan a QR code.
 Without warning, your phone initiates a call.
 A harmless action in appearance, but not without consequence.

-In fact, this simple call can share your information fromcaller id.
+In reality, this simple call can share your informationcaller ID.
 Your number, carrier, or even your location can be exposed.

-Ultimately, someone collects this information.
+Ultimately, someone is collecting this information.
 Cybercriminals can then use this data.

 Identify and avoid malicious QR codes

-As we have seen before, QR codes can pose a great risk to your security and privacy.
+As we discussed earlier, QR codes can pose a great risk to your security and privacy.
 Fortunately, there are several steps you can take to protect yourself.

 Below are 4 steps you can take to reduce the risk, while enjoying the benefits offered by QR codes.